friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell-run update` : Updates the ip sets for list id's that had been previously configured.
 Intended for triggering from periodic cron jobs.

 `geoip-shell-run restore` : Restore previously downloaded lists from backup (skip fetching).
-Used by the reboot cron job to implement persistence.
+Used by the reboot cron job (or by the firewall include on OpenWrt) to implement persistence.

 **geoip-shell-fetch.sh**
 - Fetches ip lists for given list id's from RIPE or from ipdeny.
 The source is selected during installation.
 If you want to change the default which is RIPE, install with the `-u ipdeny` option.